shahram-boshra/e_class/README.md

-# Molecular Graph Node-Level Classificationwith PyTorch Geometric
+# Molecular Graph Node-Level Classification with PyTorch Geometric

 This repository contains a PyTorch Geometric implementation for node-level classificationon molecular graphs.
 It leverages RDKit for molecular processing and feature extraction, and PyTorch Geometric for building and training graph neural network models.